Delta Epsilon Iota: Symbols and traditions

 Delta Epsilon Iota's colors are blue and gold. its publication is The Resume.
 The society's principles or pillars are Dedication, Enthusiasm and Initiative.

 Activities

-The society presents three scholarships, including the Delta Honor Awards for extraordinary achievement in all areas of campus live, the Epsilon Honor Awards for exception involvement outside the classroom, and the Iota Honor Awards for charitable service.
+The society presents three scholarships, including the Delta Honor Awards for extraordinary achievement in all areas of campus life, the Epsilon Honor Awards for exceptional involvement outside the classroom, and the Iota Honor Awards for charitable service.
 Chapters volunteer in campus career centers, host resume workshops, host a Career Fest, and conduct philanthropic activities.

 Membership

 Membership requirements for Delta Epsilon Iota are: